Rectilinear Planarity of Partial 2-Trees: Independent-Parallel Partial 2-Trees

-The main result of this subsection is Theorem~\ref{th:spirality-sets}, which proves that if $G$ is an \pisp, there is a limited number of possible structures for the sets $\Sigma^+_{\nu,\rho}$ (see also \cref{appfi:intervals-new}).
-Let $m$ and $M$ be two non-negative integers such that $m < M$: $(i)$ $[M]$ is a \emph{trivial interval} and denotes the singleton $\{M\}$; $(ii)$ $[m,M]^1$ is a \emph{jump-1 interval} and denotes the set of all integers in the interval $[m,M]$, i.e., $\{m, m+1, \dots, M-1, M\}$; $(iii)$ If $m$ and $M$ have the same parity, $[m,M]^2$ is a \emph{jump-2 interval} and denotes the set of values $\{m, m+2, \dots, M-2, M\}$.
+The main result of this subsection is Theorem~\ref{th:spirality-sets}, which proves that there is a limited number of possible structures for the sets $\Sigma^+_{\nu,\rho}$ of {\pisps}, which can be succinctly described (see also \cref{fi:intervals-new}).
+Let $m$ and $M$ be two non-negative integers with $m < M$: $[M]$ is a \emph{trivial interval} and denotes the singleton $\{M\}$; $[m,M]^1$ is a \emph{jump-1 interval} and denotes the set of all integers in the interval $[m,M]$, i.e., $\{m, m+1, \dots, M-1, M\}$; If $m$ and $M$ have the same parity, $[m,M]^2$ is a \emph{jump-2 interval} and denotes the set of values $\{m, m+2, \dots, M-2, M\}$.